Vhati/Slipstream-Mod-Manager/skel_common/readme_modders.txt

   When you're not overriding something, try to use unique names, so that it won't clobber another mod and vice versa.

+  FTL 1.6.1 introduced <FTL>...</FTL> root tags wrapping XML files.
+If present, Slipstream will remove them, append, and put them back afterward.
+Special tags (see "Advanced XML" below) will be unaware of them.
+Mod files are not required to include these root tags, though they can.
+Slipstream will remove those as well.

 General